Lili Damita: Personal life

-Following a lengthy affair with Curtiz, and a relationship with Prince Louis Ferdinand, grandson of Kaiser Wilhelm II, she married the then-unknown actor Errol Flynn in 1935 and retired from the screen.
+Following a lengthy affair with Curtiz, and a relationship with Prince Louis Ferdinand of Prussia, grandson of Kaiser Wilhelm II, she married the then-unknown actor Errol Flynn in 1935 and retired from the screen.
 Flynn soon became one of Hollywood's biggest box office attractions, and in 1941 they had a son, Sean Flynn.
 The couple had an acrimonious divorce in 1942.

 According to her ex husband's memoir My Wicked, Wicked Ways, Damita was unstable and violent throughout the tumultuous relationship.
 She is portrayed by Barbara Hershey in the 1985 TV movie based on the book.

 In 1962, while living in Palm Beach, Florida, Damita married Allen Loomis, a retired Fort Dodge, Iowa, dairy product manufacturer, and spent part of each year living there.
 They divorced in the mid-80s.

-During the Cambodian Civil War (Khmer Rouge reign), her son Sean Flynn was working as a freelance photo journalist under contract to Time magazine when he and fellow journalist Dana Stone was reported missing on the road south of Phnom Penh, Cambodia, on 6 April 1970.
+During the Cambodian Civil War (Khmer Rouge reign), her son Sean Flynn was working as a freelance photo journalist under contract to Time magazine when he and fellow journalist Dana Stone were reported missing on the road south of Phnom Penh, Cambodia, on 6 April 1970.
 Although Damita spent an enormous amount of money searching for her son, he was never found, and in 1984 he was declared legally dead.